 Today we announce that Bitspark will be switching to the Bitshares Blockchain from Bitcoin because it is better suited for the company’s business.
 That is not to say it is better for everything, but for remittances we see it has some clear advantages.
+Yes, even compared to other alternatives like Stellar, Ripple, Bitcoin or others.
 The new payment method will be rolled out slowly for specific currency pairs so that Bitspark’s remittance users will have the access to all of the worlds 180+ currencies in 12 months.
 Existing Bitcoin deposits and payment methods will still persist for a time yet while we make the switch.
 Today we will go into some of the reasoning behind why we are making the switch and why it is our belief that decentralised pegged cryptocurrencies are a major step forward in the remittance world.

 How things work currently for Bitcoin remittances

 It is often lamented on why there are not more blockchain remittance service providers.
+The same 5 that were around in 2014 when we started are the same 5 doing volume today.
 There have been some companies which have come and gone but generally there are some fundamental realities on how Bitcoin remittances work in 2017.

 Bitcoin can be slow and expensive so everyone prefunds balances at their liquidity providers in bulk.